What are the main symptoms of confusion?

 If signs of confusion are being shown, you should seek medical attention quickly.

-If the confusion comes on suddenly, particularly after a head injury, take the person to the nearest hospital or call 999 urgently, especially if they are displaying other symptoms, such as blue lips or a high fever.
+If the confusion comes on suddenly, particularly after a head injury, the person experiencing the confusion should be taken to the nearest hospital or you should call 999 urgently, especially if other symptoms are being displayed, such as blue lips or a high fever.

 If the person who is confused is diabetic, you need to check their blood sugar level if you can, as high or low blood sugar could be causing the confusion.